EliasWatson/blog/src/content/post/jj_rebase_rename.md

     ○  tsokkvqk ewatson@example.com 2025-05-23 09:41:30 old-main e5aa0c4e

 First, we'll branch off of `old-main` and rename the files.
-This rev is unlike the others we'll make since it isn't correlated with any rev in the original branch.
+This change is unlike the others we'll make since it isn't correlated with any change in the original branch.

     $ jj new t
     Working copy  (@) now at: nwkxvunp 261d97db (empty) (no description set)